hexadev6/sentinel-bank-client/README.md

 ```

-- Always pull from development branch before and after you coding session
+- Always pull from stage branch before and after you coding session

 ```javaScript